louisleeshinghim/delalomo/README.md

 9. BURN the bootloader! (<i>Tools > Burn Bootloader</i>)
 10. Wait for the dialog <b>Done burning bootloader</b>

 ## Libraries

-To install the libraries, please open Library Manager in Arduino IDE (Tools > Manage Libraries).
-Then, search for the following libraries and click install.
+To install Arduino libraries, the preferred method is through Arduino IDE's Library Manager (<i>Tools > Manage Libraries</i>).
+Then, search for the libraries and click install.
+To install the libraries in this way, Internet connection is a prerequisite.
+The second method is to install libraries as downloaded zipped folders (<i>Sketch > Include Library > Add .ZIP Library</i>).
+Install the following libraries support the basic functions of DE-LA-LO-MO.

 | Library | Description |
 | ------- | ----------- |